protofire/idea-solidity-solhint/README.md

 ### Prerequisite

-To correct evaluation of this plugin you may have installed:
+To correct evaluation of this plugin you must to have installed:

 1. Node.js >= v6.9.1
 2. [Solhint](https://github.com/protofire/solhint).
 You may install it using command `npm install -g solhint`